This post contains affiliate links.

 Here’s what you’ll need

-- Greek Yogurt: Use store bought or make your own Greek yogurt.
+- Greek Yogurt: Use store-bought plain yogurt or make your own Greek yogurt.
 If needed, you can also use regular yogurt here.

-- Olive Oil: A dash of extra virgin olive oil gives this cheese a creamier mouth feel.
-It can be omitted if you’re avoiding oils.
+- Olive Oil: A dash of extra virgin olive oil gives this cheese a creamier mouthfeel.
+If you’re avoiding oils, you can omit it.

 - Salt: Finally, a sprinkle of salt brings out the rich flavors!